emcon33/Virtualization-on-ROSA/readme.md

 #15 You can associate the VM with your application grouping and you now have a hybrid application of containers and VM's

-Hybrid App of VM's and Containers
+Hybrid App of VM's and Containers.
 <p align="left">
   <a href="#"><img src="./hybrid_app_rosa.jpg" width="600"></a> <br />
   <em>